 The Insight Group is based on 2 Peter 1:3-11, which gets right to the heart of our struggles with problems that can master us.
 The passage reveals eight qualities or objectives that God wants to build into our lives: faith, goodness, knowledge, self-control, perseverance, godliness, brotherly kindness, and love.
 Participants learn how these objectives build on one another to develop Christian character in us.
 We call this the Upward Path to Developing Christian Character.
 Participants learn how to apply these traits to their lives in practical ways to meet and overcome life's problems and challenges—God's way.
 They learn that "His divine power has given us everything we need for life and godliness through our knowledge of him who called us by his own glory and goodness" (2 Peter 1:3).

 Now, some years since Insight Group began in a Chattanooga church with those ten people, participants are meeting in groups around the world.
 Only God can do that.
-We estimate nearly two million people have participated in Insight Group and other topics, and we have received countless testimonies about how God has worked through the groups to transform lives.
+We estimate nearly two million people have participated in a Living Free Group, and we have received countless testimonies about how God has worked through the groups to transform lives.

 Our society is full of people who choose to live self-destructive lifestyles and endure every day the painful consequences of their choices.
 Even in church, people disguise painful struggles with Sunday smiles.
 The pain may come because of a loved one's life-controlling problem, difficult life circumstances, or even a personal struggle with sin that nobody else knows.
 Everyone faces these situations at some time in life.
 Living Free small groups allow you to offer help in ways that are effective, inexpensive, and biblically-based.